golang/website/_content/doc/go1.27.md

 <!-- 6-stdlib/99-minor/crypto/77626.md -->

 The new [`MLDSAMu`](/pkg/crypto#MLDSAMu) [`Hash`](/pkg/crypto#Hash) value
-is meant to be used as a signaling mechanism for External μ ML-DSA signing.
+is added for use as a signaling mechanism for External μ ML-DSA signing.

 #### [`crypto/ecdsa`](/pkg/crypto/ecdsa/)